phelix/npkh/readme.md

 **How to run**
 * run Namecoin Client (blockchain must be completely downloaded) or a drop in replacement (SPV client)
-* Python 2.7.x must be installed
+* Python 3 or Python 2.7.x must be installed (NMControl only works with Python 2.7.x)

 in standalone mode:
 * install python-bitcoinrpc: `pip install --upgrade python-bitcoinrpc`